juliarjohn/spotify-focus-music-predictor/README.md

 ## Overview
 This project explores whether certain Spotify audio features are associated with music that may be better suited for focus or studying.

 Using a dataset of Spotify track audio features, the analysis examines characteristics such as acousticness, instrumentalness, energy, speechiness, and tempo.
-A simple focus score heuristic is created to estimate how suitable a song may be for focus environments.
+A simple focus score experimental formula is created to estimate how suitable a song may be for focus environments.

 ## Technologies
 - Python
-- pandas
+- Pandas
 - NumPy
 - Matplotlib
 - Jupyter Notebook